agnwinds/python/docs/sphinx/source/sv.rst

     v_l - v_o + (v_{\ifty}(r_o)-v_o) \frac {(l/R_v)^{\alpha}}{(l/R_v)^{\alpha}+1}

-The scale length :math:`R_v` and the exponent :math:`\alpha` control the acceleration of the wind between a fixed  velocity :math:`v_o`, normally 6 km/s , at the base of the wind and the terminal velocity :math:`v_{\infty}(r_o)`.
+The scale length :math:`R_v` and the exponent :math:`\alpha` control the acceleration of the wind between a velocity :math:`v_o`, at the base of the wind and the terminal velocity :math:`v_{\infty}(r_o)`.
+The initial velocity :math:`v_o` can be set to either a constant, normally 6 km/s, or a multiple of the sound-speed at the streamline base.
 The terminal velocity of each streamline varies depending on the location of the streamline in the inner and outer disk, being characterized as a fixed multiple of the escape velocity at the footpoint of the streamline.
 Thus the poloidal